How did demographic changes affect Canadian society?

 After the Second World War, the return of soldiers to their homeland and the economic prosperity of North America also encouraged couples to marry and start families.
 The excitement of married life led to an increase in natural increase, that is, more and more births than deaths.

-Text sources: Paul Rombough from sources in Main Document Collection here.
+Text sources: Paul Rombough from sources in the Main Document Collection here.
 Also direct translations from RECITUS at HISTOIRE DU QUÉBEC ET DU CANADA: QUEBEC'S POPULATION 2.
 L’ÉVOLUTION DÉMOGRAPHIQUE DU QUÉBEC

 The generation of children born during the baby boom contributed to the rejuvenation of the Quebec population, thus bringing about and accelerating an evolution of lifestyle habits and new ways of thinking within this population.
-Overall, the baby boom generation could be seen as a a sort of demographic catch-up from the previous period, which had been disrupted by two world military conflicts and a major economic crisis.
+Overall, the baby boom generation could be seen as a sort of demographic catch-up from the previous period, which had been disrupted by two world military conflicts and a major economic crisis.

 Text sources: RECITUS at HISTOIRE DU QUÉBEC ET DU CANADA: QUEBEC'S POPULATION 2.
 L’ÉVOLUTION DÉMOGRAPHIQUE DU QUÉBEC